 This 16 hour course will start with the basics and progresses into advanced bike mechanics; we will be completely servicing a bike over the 2 days.
 You will have the option of receiving a Cycling UK (CTC) certificate of attendance in advanced cycle maintenance.

 If you have your own bike you can do all the repairs on that so by the end you will have a fully serviced bicycle (service worth at least £90, and now the knowledge & skills to repeat this many times!), or you can use one of our bikes to practise on.

 NB.
 If your bike is carbon or is worth a lot of money, for insurance reasons (and peace of mind), we may advise you to borrow one of our bikes to carry out the servicing on.

 Accreditation: If you wish to gain Cycling UK’s certificate of attendance in Advanced Cycle Maintenance, there will be a further £20 charge that covers Cycling UK’s administration costs.

 T&Cs: We will confirm 7 days before the event that the course is going ahead, we reserve the right to cancel the event if there are not enough attendees – in this case you will be refunded or given a place on the next course.

 If you are no longer able to attend, we regret that we can only refund your place if we or you are able to fill the place with someone else

 Access: the workshop is wheelchair accessible but the toilet is up one flight of stairs.
-There is free car parking outside the workshop and payable parking in nearby streets (parking is free on Sunday).
+There is some limited free car parking outside the workshop and payable parking in nearby streets (parking is free on Sunday).